Netflix Just Launched A Website Revealing Its Most Popular Titles

 "These lists rank titles based on weekly hours viewed: the total number of hours that our members around the world watched each title from Monday to Sunday of the previous week," Netflix explains.

-Netflix will also be publishing country-specific lists every Tuesday, so it's now possible to see which TV shows and movies are most popular in the UK.
-This week's film chart shows that people are already in the mood for Christmas movies, with both the Netflix original Father Christmas Is Back and 2019's Last Christmas with Emilia Clarke and Henry Golding making the list.
+Netflix will also be publishing country-specific lists every Tuesday, so it's now possible to see which TV shows and movies are most popular in Australia.
+This week's film chart shows that people are already in the mood for Christmas movies, with the Netflix original Father Christmas Is Back making the list.

 Another Netflix original Christmas movie, Love Hard with Nina Dobrev and Jimmy O. Yang, is proving to be an even bigger hit – it's at number two this week.
 Check out the top 10 below.